 1/128 Royal Navy 2-pdr Octuple Pom Pom (4cm/39) QF MKVIII on ‘M’ (MKV) Mount 45º

-1/128 Scale Royal Navy 2-pdr Octuple Pom Pom (4cm/39) QF MKVIII on ‘M’ Mount 45º (MKV) (WITHOUT Flash Suppressors) as used by the Royal Navy and Allied Navies.
+1/128 Scale Royal Navy 2-pdr Octuple Pom Pom (4cm/39) QF MKVIII on ‘M’ Mount 45º (MKV) (WITHOUT Flash Suppressors) as used by the Royal Navy and Commonwealth Navies.
 This is a highly detailed part modelled using the John Lambert plans and many reference photographs supplied from the The Dock Museum, Barrow.
 No more fiddly photo etch!
 4 easy steps to having the most detailed and accurate Octuple Pom Poms available anywhere.

 - 1x Mount, the elevation is set at 45º with NO Flash Suppressors as used pre-war

 - Highly detailed and accurate part, modelled from the John Lambert plans and photographic reference

 - Details include: Training and Elevation Gear, Sighting Apparatus, Accurate Pom Poms, Non-slip pattern on Footplates, Handrails, Rivets, Hex nuts, electrical wiring, hydraulic pipes and more

 - Kit comes in 5 easy to assemble parts: 1x Gunblock with individually numbered Pom poms, 2x Ammo Racks, 1x main Mount Assembly and 1x Elevation Stop Bar, see pictogram for order of assembly.